SAFEHR-data/omopcept/README.md

 remotes::install_github("andysouth/omopcept")
 ```

+## OMOP vocabularies data

+OMOP vocabularies can be searched and downloaded from [Athena – the
+OHDSI vocabularies repository](https://athena.ohdsi.org). **omopcept**
+provides R tools to interact with OMOP concepts in a more reproducible
+way.

+**omopcept** can use vocabulary files that you have downloaded from
+Athena, or automatically download a subset of the vocabularies that we
+have saved in the cloud.

 ## Getting started with omopcept

-On initial use omopcept downloads a
+On initial use omopcept tries to download OMOP vocabulary files from the
-[parquet](https://parquet.apache.org/) file containing the concepts to a
-local package cache where it can be accessed in future sessions.
-On use
+cloud to a local package cache where it can be accessed in future
-it opens the file (with omop_concept()) but doesn’t read in the data to
-save time.
+sessions.
 The [arrow R
 package](https://arrow.apache.org/docs/r/index.html) allows parquet
 files to be opened and queried in dplyr pipelines without having to read
 in the data. e.g. the code below will return just the top rows of the